malikdreamy/RegEx/Regular-Expressions/RegEx.md

 However, the lazy pattern /a.*?c/ matches the shortest possible sequence of characters that starts with "a" and ends with "c".
 In this case, that sequence is "ab", because the .*? quantifier is lazy and matches as few characters as possible.
 Therefore, the match result is ["abbc"].

-##Boundaries
+#Boundaries

 Boundaries in regular expressions are used to define specific positions in a string, such as the beginning or end of a line, word, or sentence.
 Boundaries can be used to specify where a match should start or end, or to ensure that certain characters or sequences are not part of a match.
-Here are some common boundary symbols used in regular expressions:
+Here are common boundary symbols used in regular expressions:

 ^: Matches the beginning of a string or line.
 $: Matches the end of a string or line.